 So, armed with your measurements you know that if your table measured 2 metres by 1 metre, the amount of oilcloth you would require for your tablecloth would be approximately 2.5 metres.
 By following these simple steps, it will help to make sure that you are not disappointed.

 Oilcloth is resistant to most stains, so great for the kitchen, but they are not completely foolproof, so do be a bit careful with curry, tomato, oil and salad dressings, lipstick, newsprint and felt tipped pens!
 In fact, anything you suspect of having a strong dye capable of travelling.
 Matt PVC oilcloth is more susceptible to staining.
-We cannot take responsibility for staining so please treat it with care.
+We cannot take responsibility for staining so please treat it with care, don't leave anything on it which may stain, and wipe it clean after use.

 To clean your PVC oilcloth, just wipe with a damp, soapy cloth.
 If really stubborn try some neat bleach, but on a place where it won't notice to begin with.The acrylic oilcloths can be machine washed.
 If it is a linen one then to 30 degrees.
 If it is cotton, then to 40 degrees.
 Don't tumble dry them, but when they are dry, iron on the reverse.
 This re-activates the water and stain resistance.